Skip to Content

 As there are few herbicide options available for selective control of annual poa in fine turf, good cultural practices tend to be the best way of dealing with annual poa in such conditions.
 Obviously, even when herbicides can be used, cultural techniques should be part of a management package for the weed.
 Techniques to relieve soil compaction and aerate the soil will help desirable species compete well with annual poa.
 Avoid providing more irrigation than is necessary in summer as this may assist annual poa.
 Likewise only provide as much phosphate as is needed to keep desirable grasses growing actively.
 Where feasible, keeping the ground covered with a dense sward of the desired turf species throughout the year will stop new seedlings establishing, especially in autumn when germination of new annual poa seedlings will be greatest.

 In gardens, paths and waste areas, annual poa is susceptible to most herbicides.
 However, selective grass herbicides such as fluazifop (Fusilade Forte) can give very poor control of this particular grass.
 Of this group of herbicides, haloxyfop (eg Gallant) is the best one to use.
+Research at Massey University has found a population of annual poa that developed resistance to haloxyfop due to somebody applying haloxyfop for several years in succession, which is a warning to be careful with such practices.
+This population was still susceptible to clethodim (eg Centurion), another selective grass-killer that is effective on annual poa.

 Page authorised by Web Content Manager